Frequently Asked Questions

 What are the sleeping arrangements at Camp HIS KIDS?

-Cabin groups are separated by age, gender and designated camp.
-For example, sibling boys ages 8-10 may be placed in the same cabin room to sleep, while treatment girls ages 11-14 will be in a separate cabin room.
+Cabin groups are separated by age, gender, and designated camp.
+For example, sibling boys ages 7-10 may be placed in the same cabin room to sleep, while girls who are cancer patients ages 11-14 will be in a separate cabin room.
 The Group Leader and Counselors for your child’s assigned cabin will also be sleeping in the cabin room with their campers.
-All cabins are air conditioned and have bathroom facilities with showers.
+All cabins are air-conditioned and have bathroom facilities with showers.
 Campers sleep in bunk beds, so please let us know if your child would prefer top or bottom bunk and we will do our best to accommodate requests.

 What if I need medicine, blood draws or treatment while I’m at Camp HIS KIDS?